lxnhard/meet/README.md

 So that I can see more or less details about the event

 SCENARIO 1: AN EVENT ELEMENT IS COLLAPSED BY DEFAULT.
-- Given user hasn’t clicked any event
+- Given user hasn’t clicked any event's "details" button
-- When the user opens an event list
+- When the app is open
 - Then the user should see a list of all upcoming events with condensed details

 SCENARIO 2: USER CAN EXPAND AN EVENT TO SEE ITS DETAILS.
-- Given an event list is open
+- Given the app is open
 - When the user clicks the expand button for a specific event
 - Then the user should see an expanded view with more details about the event

 SCENARIO 3: USER CAN COLLAPSE AN EVENT TO HIDE ITS DETAILS.
-- Given the view of an event is expanded
+- Given the App is open
+And view of an event is expanded
 - When the user clicks the collapse button for a specific event
 - Then the user should see an condensed view with less details about the event (default view)